woohoolabs/yin-middleware/README.md

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original request will be included in the "meta" top-level member
-- `negotiate`: If true, the middleware performs content-negotiation as specified by the JSON API spec.
+- `negotiate`: If true, the middleware performs content-negotiation as specified by the JSON:API spec.
 In this case, the "Content-Type" and the "Accept" header is checked.
-- `checkQueryParams`: If true, query parameters are validated against the JSON API specification
+- `checkQueryParams`: If true, query parameters are validated against the JSON:API specification
 - `lintBody`: If true, the request body gets linted

 ### JsonApiResponseValidatorMiddleware

-The middleware is mainly useful in a development environment, and it is able to validate a PSR-7 response against the JSON and the JSON API schema.
+The middleware is mainly useful in a development environment, and it is able to validate a PSR-7 response against the JSON and the JSON:API schema.
 Just add it to your application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):

 ```php